Post-Baccalaureate Programs: Everything You Need to Know

 My vision for myself is to be a Psychiatrist, specializing in art and play therapy.
 I would like to work with children and young adults.
 Many people would benefit from getting to express themselves creatively and in my volunteer position leading art therapy sessions with patients at McLean, I saw firsthand the transformative effect that understanding the colors and the shapes that emerge from you can have on your own sense of yourself, which, of course, affects your overall wellbeing.
 While this can be done without a medical degree, I do believe that my training as a doctor would only enhance what I can offer to my patients.

-These essays are typically shorter than the personal statement, and often, similar prompts come up again and again.
-For this reason, we’ve created three categories of essays that frequently appear on post bacc applications (note that these categories are not exhaustive).
+There are common prompts that come up again and again in post-bacc applications.
+For this reason, we’ve created three categories of essays that frequently appear on post-baccalaureate applications.
+Note that these categories are not exhaustive.

 Please give a brief statement about why you chose to apply to Temple University’s CST Post-Baccalaureate Program (500 characters with spaces).

-The essay aligns one of the applicant’s areas of distinction—his affinity for trauma care in his previous career—with the program’s institutional resources.
-By indicating both his previous experience and gesturing toward how it would allow him to help his peers, the applicant also suggests he will be a valuable addition to the cohort.
+Why It Works: The essay aligns one of the applicant’s areas of distinction—his affinity for trauma care in his previous career—with the program’s institutional resources.
+By indicating both his previous experience and gesturing toward how it would allow him to help his peers, the applicant suggests he will be a valuable addition to the cohort.

 This is especially relevant for applicants whose disadvantages reduced their exposure to the medical field, like career changers who later in life decided to redirect their path, or students whose poor undergraduate performance was influenced by their disadvantaged status.